FHTW-HWSE2/bank-dimchov_b_bank/Design.md

-# Project xxx
+# Project Bank

-This document describes the architecture and implementation considerations for project __XXX__.
+This document describes the architecture and implementation considerations for project __Bank__.

 ## 1. Scope